 Pork chops marinated in a spice brine, cooked to perfection and served with garlic-sauteed broccoli rabe and an apple-onion sauce.
 Chops don’t get much better than this.

 One of the things I love about living in Beacon is that it really feels like a community that is growing and changing in an interesting way.
-For a long time I felt this way about Brooklyn, (where I had lived since the early 90’s) but as wonderful as Brooklyn is, it’s just too damn expensive now for artists and creative people to do anything but hustle to make rent.
+For a long time I felt this way about Brooklyn (where I had lived since the early 1990’s) but as wonderful as Brooklyn is, it’s just too damn expensive now for artists and creative people to do anything but hustle every day to make rent.

 I know I’m the bazillionth person to complain about how amazing Brooklyn used to be, but I was incredibly lucky to be one of the crazy, hearty few who lived in East Williamsburg back when it was practically deserted.
 It was a startling, magical, bizarre, occasionally terrifying place back then, and my roommates and I had absolutely no idea what it would become.